garbados/couchdb/share/doc/src/configuring.rst

 .. code-block:: ini

     [vhosts]
-    sofa.couchdb:5984 = /sofa/_design/sofa/_rewrite
+    sofa.USERNAME.cloudant.com = /sofa/_design/sofa/_rewrite

-If your CouchDB is listening on the default HTTP port, or is sitting behind a proxy, then don't specify a port number in the vhost key.
+If your Cloudant is listening on the default HTTP port, or is sitting behind a proxy, then don't specify a port number in the vhost key.

-With the above setup, a request to ``http://sofa.couchdb:5984/sweet-o`` will be mapped to ``http://127.0.0.1:5984/sofa/_design/sofa/_rewrite/sweet-o``
+With the above setup, a request to ``http://sofa.USERNAME.cloudant.com/sweet-o`` will be mapped to ``http://127.0.0.1:5984/sofa/_design/sofa/_rewrite/sweet-o``